Greekforce1821/mycp/README.md

 If you wish to use the command with the user-specified buffer you need to issue the following on your terminal:

   - `./mycp -b<buffer_size> <source_file> <destination>`

+## Alternative usage

+If you prefer not to use the command via `./mycp`, there is also an alternative usage.